dthain/compilers-fa23/bminor.md

 A: No, those should be flagged as type errors, since we won't be implementing them in the code generation.

 - *Q: What sort of expression can be used to initialize the length of an array?*
-A: When an array is declared as a global or local variable, the length must be given as a constant integer.
-Any more complex expression should result in a type error.
+A: When an array is declared as a global variable, the length must be given as a constant integer.
+When an array is declared as a local variable, its length may be specified as an expression which the typechecker will evaluate as an integer.
+Any other expression should result in a type error.
 When an array is declared as a function parameter, it should have no length given.

 -  *Q: What type should be assumed for a variable or function that cannot be resolved?*
 A:  There is no good assumption that you can make.
 To avoid this problem, you should stop after the name resolution phase, if any name resolution errors are discovered.